 FUNDAMENTAL RIGHTS

-Fundamental rights are those rights which are essential for the mental, physical, psychological, social, economic and intellectual growth of the citizens of the country.
-Without these basic rights we cannot think of liberty.
-Keeping this in view, framers of the Constitution drew a wide plan and gave us these fundamental rights.
-These rights ensure protection of individual against arbitrary rule of individual and organization.
-They cannot be suspended or abridged except in manner laid down in the Constitution itself.
-There may be restriction by the President in the period of national emergency.
+Fundamental rights are essential for the mental, physical, psychological, social, economic, and intellectual growth of all the people of the country.
+Without these basic rights, we cannot think of liberty.
+Keeping this in view, the framers of the Constitution drew a wide plan and gave us these fundamental rights.
+These rights ensure the protection of individuals against arbitrary rules of government.
+They cannot be suspended or abridged except in the manner laid down in the Constitution itself.
+There may be restrictions by the President at the time of national emergency.
 The original Constitution classified the Fundamental Rights into 7 groups.
-Later in by the 44th Amendment Act, 1978, right to property was repealed.
+Later by the 44th Amendment Act, 1978, the property right was repealed.
 Part III of the Indian Constitution deals with the Fundamental rights.

-This fundamental right is dealt in Articles 14 to 18.
-Under this, there will be no discrimination on the ground of sex, religion, caster, race, place of birth, etc. Practice of untouchability may liable to legal action.
-There will be equality of opportunity in matter of public employment.
+This fundamental right is dealt with in Articles 14 to 18.
+Under this, there will be no discrimination based on sex, religion, caste, race, place of birth, etc. The practice of untouchability may be liable to legal action.
+There will be equality of opportunity in matters of public employment.

-Right to freedom is described in Articles 19 to 22.
-This is key fundamental right as it provides six kinds of following freedoms:
+The right to freedom is described in Articles 19 to 22.
+This is a key fundamental right as it provides six kinds of freedoms:

 Freedom of speech and expression;